The gentle adventure trip

 The landscape is also fascinating in winter.
 The waterfall is sometimes frozen with its bizarre ice crystals, sometimes with drooping water.

-Daily at 10:00 and individual arrangement
+Daily at 10:00 and individual arrangement (On cruise ship days change start times)

 Meeting point: Tourist Information Center